softwarecrash/BambuBeacon/README.md

 - For LED test go to <BambuBeacon-IP>/ledtest

 ## Quick Start ##
-1. Build and flash the firmware with PlatformIO.
+1. Flash via the Web Flasher: https://softwarecrash.github.io/BambuBeacon/ (recommended), or build and flash the firmware with PlatformIO.
 2. Power the device and connect to its Wi-Fi AP.
 3. Open the setup page (http://192.168.4.1) and configure Wi-Fi, then reboot into STA mode.
 4. Open Printer Setup and enter printer IP/USN/access key.